conda-incubator/conda-store/docusaurus-docs/community/policies/backwards-compatibility.md

 ##### 2. Remove the endpoint

 Once we have reached the `Sunset` date from step (1), the API endpoint may be fully removed.
-At this stage, users should expect to recieve a `404 Not Found` error for the endpoint.
+At this stage, users should expect to receive a `404 Not Found` error for the endpoint.

 ### Python API